 South Africa's gross external debt increased at a slower pace in the fourth quarter of 2013, advancing by about US\$0,5 billion to US\$137,1 billion at the end of December.
 The increase was mainly attributable to increased foreign currency-denominated loan financing extended to the domestic banking sector.
-However, owing to the depreciation in the exchange rate of the rand, the country's external debt rose more notably in rand terms from R1 380 billion at the end of September 2013 to R1 435 billion at the end of December.
+However, owing to the depreciation in the exchange rate of the rand, the country's external debt rose more notably in rand terms from R1 380 billion at the end of December.
 The ratio of external debt to gross domestic product increased from 38,2 per cent to 39,1 per cent over the same period.
 Notwithstanding the steady upward trend in this ratio, it remained below the high of 41,4 per cent registered at the time of the debt standstill in 1985.
 The ratio of the country's external debt to annualised export proceeds increased from 117,5 per cent to 118,3 per cent over the same period.